- Compatible with Amazon Alexa and Google Home

 Breezed Through the Setup Process

-Being a WiFi enabled smart plug, the Etekcity (Voltson) doesn’t require a special hub or bridge to use.
+Being a WiFi enabled, the Etekcity (Voltson) doesn’t require a special hub or bridge to use.
 It doesn’t require an Amazon Echo or Google Home smart speaker.It connects directly to your current Wi-Fi setup (2.4GHz frequency only) and can be controlled via your smartphone.

 Performed Like a Champ With Bonus Features

-The added features and simplicity of using them is where this smart plug really shines.
+The added features and simplicity of using them is where this product really shines.
 Schedules are incredibly easy to setup.
 There is even a function where it automatically will work off your local time’s sunrise and sunset.

 A fun feature I haven’t seen on any other smart plug is countdown mode.
 Simply click the button on the app and input a time where you want them to shut off.
 Great if you want to tell the kids that it’s lights out in 10 minutes.
 Or use it as a sleep timer for a table fan or television set in your bedroom.